-- practise daily activities such as cooking and bathing to help you regain skills and get your confidence back
+- Practice daily activities such as cooking and bathing to help you regain skills and get your confidence back.

-- find new ways to do some things so you feel safer and more confident
+- Find new ways for you to do some things so you feel safer and more confident.

-- do exercises, if prescribed by a physiotherapist
+- Support with some therapy plans, if prescribed by a physiotherapist or occupational therapist

 How much it costs

 The service is time limited and not chargeable during this time.
 If it is identified that you require support that goes beyond this time you will be charged.
 A person led needs assessment will be done and the amount you pay is based on a financial assessment.

 How can I get the service

 To get this service you will need to be eligible and also you will need to be willing and able to relearn how to carry out everyday skills and tasks.

 Contact Gateway to care